EdgeRIC tutorial - Real time AI-in-the-loop for Cellular Networks

-I am a third-year Ph.D. student in the Electrical and Computer Engineering department at UC San Diego, working with Prof. Dinesh Bharadia in the Wireless Communication, Sensing, and Networking Group WCSNG.
+I am a fourth-year Ph.D. student in the Electrical and Computer Engineering department at UC San Diego, working with Prof. Dinesh Bharadia in the Wireless Communication, Sensing, and Networking Group WCSNG.

 I completed my B.Tech in Electronics and Communication Engineering from the National Institute of Technology, Durgapur (NITD), India.
 Later, I earned my MS in Electrical and Computer Engineering from the University of California, Los Angeles (UCLA), specializing in systems and signals.